Lindsay Harrington: Florida House of Representatives

-Harrington challenged Democratic State Representative Vernon E. Peeples for re-election in 1996 in the 72nd District, which included DeSoto County, Hardee County, and parts of Charlotte and Lee counties.
+Harrington challenged Democratic State Representative Vernon Peeples for re-election in 1996 in the 72nd District, which included DeSoto County, Hardee County, and parts of Charlotte and Lee counties.
 He campaigned on his record in Punta Gorda, pointing to a 1996 Money magazine survey showing the city the second-best place to live in the country, while Peeples campaigned on his experience in the legislature.
 Harrington narrowly defeated Peeples for re-election, winning 53 percent of the vote to Peeples's 47 percent, as Republicans won control of the Florida House of Representatives for the first time since Reconstruction.

 Harrington was unopposed for re-election in 1998.
 In 2000, he was challenged by Nancy Grant, the founder of the Christian Party of Florida.
 Harrington defeated Grant in a landslide, winning 77 percent of the vote to her 24 percent.
 Harrington sought his fourth and final term in the State House in 2002, and was challenged by Libertarian Dirk Clary.
 He defeated Clary by a wide margin, receiving 80 percent of the vote to Clary's 20 percent.

 During Harrington's final term in the House, he was elected to serve as Speaker pro tempore of the House.